chrismelikian/sentence-analyser/README.md

 ### Building

 1. Go to the root folder of the project where you'll find pom.xml
-1. To compile the code and run the tests, use `mvn clean package`
+1. To compile the code and run the tests, use `mvn clean test`

 ### Running
 1. Build the code as above